awsdocs/amazon-efs-user-guide/doc_source/gs-step-four-sync-files.md

 + A destination Amazon EFS file system to sync to\.
 If you don't have an Amazon EFS file system, create one\.
 For more information, see [Getting Started with Amazon Elastic File System](getting-started.md)\.

-To get started with EFS File Sync, do the following:
++ DNS access as detailed following:

+  + For sync agents hosted on Amazon EC2, your sync agent requires access to a DNS server configured in your Amazon VPC\.
+This server can be the default Amazon DNS server\.
+For more information, see [Using DNS with Your VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-dns.html) in the *Amazon VPC User Guide*\.

+  + For sync agents hosted on\-premises, your sync agent requires access to a functioning DNS server that can communicate with AWS\.

+**To sync files from an existing file system to Amazon EFS**

-1. On the Amazon EFS Management Console, download and deploy a sync agent\.
-For on\-premises deployment the sync agent is provided as virtual machine \(VM\) image for VMware ESXi\.
-For in the cloud deployment, you can create an Amazon EC2 instance from the community AMI\.
+1. Open the Amazon EFS Management Console at [https://console\.aws\.amazon\.com/efs/](https://console.aws.amazon.com/efs/)\.

+1. Download and deploy a sync agent\.
+For on\-premises deployment, the sync agent is provided as a virtual machine \(VM\) image for VMware ESXi\.
+For an AWS Cloud deployment, you can create an Amazon EC2 instance from the community Amazon Machine Image \(AMI\)\.

 1. Create a sync task and configure your source and destination file systems\.